lwhorton/vim/README.md

 ```
 cd ~/.vim
 git clone git@github.com:lwhorton/vim.git
-ln -s ~/.vim/vim/.vimrc ~/.vimrc
+ln -s ~/.vim/.vimrc ~/.vimrc

 ## Installing plugins
-[ Plug ](https://github.com/junegunn/vim-plug) must be installed before we can
+- [ Plug ](https://github.com/junegunn/vim-plug) must be installed before we can
-install the rest of the suite.
-Make a ~/.vim/bundle.
+install the rest of the suite
+- from inside ~/.vimrc, run `:PlugInstall`
 ```

 ## Ack actually needs to exist on your system for greps to work